 What does diction mean?

-From a performance point of view, when singing a song you are, in most cases, telling a story or sharing thoughts with your audience.
-Therefore it’s vital that the lyrics can distinguished in order for your listener to understand what the song is about and what the message is.
-If the lyrics to a song aren’t clear, then the song becomes meaningless and forgettable.
+When singing, you are often telling a story or sharing thoughts with your audience through your lyrics.
+Therefore, it’s vital that the lyrics can be distinguished in order for your listener to understand the meaning of the song.
+The clarity in the pronunciation of your lyrics is referred to as ‘singing diction’ or diction in singing.
+If the lyrics to a song aren’t clear, then the song may be meaningless to your audience.

-From the technique side, for some singers, words can become slurred, mumbled and very lazy sounding.
-The most common causes of this can be all of or any of the following;
+For some singers, words can become slurred, mumbled and lazy sounding.
+The most common causes of poor singing diction can be any or all of the following;

 - Tongue placement

-Working on improving the clarity of vowels and consonants and, therefore, the annunciation of syllables can have a major impact on how easy singing can be.
-A great tip is to relate back to how you speak so you stay true to your own voice.
+Working on improving the clarity of vowels and consonants to improves the pronunciation of syllables.
+This can have a major impact on how easy singing can be.
+A great tip is to relate back to how you speak, so you stay truer to your own voice and improve diction.

 When you talk you seldom squeeze or strain your vocal cords or become overly slurred and breathy.
 This is because you’re using your voice in a way that is most natural to you without trying to manipulate muscles to search for certain notes or add a vocal style that takes your voice way out of balance.

 If you have a tendency to rush and mumble your speech you will find by working on your diction for singing that your speech will also improve.

 We all know the vowels of the alphabet, A, E, I, O and U. However when we are singing, we pronounce these vowels in a distinct way because of the position of where they are formed in the mouth.
 We can now order these vowels based on these positions, from front to back.